home > core concepts > light gets brighter

 This is based on a phrase from Proverbs.

-"But the path of the righteous ones is like the bright light that is getting lighter and lighter until the day is firmly established."
-Proverbs 4:18
+“The path of the righteous ones is like the bright light that is getting lighter and lighter until the day is firmly established.”
+Proverbs 4:18 NWT 1981 ed.

-The main justification from the Watchtower for changed doctrine is Proverbs 4:18.
+The main justification Watchtower uses when changing doctrine is to draw on Proverbs 4:18.

 “The Light Keeps Getting Brighter … Increasing light from Jehovah continues to illuminate their way organizationally, doctrinally, and morally.
 What are some of our beliefs that have been clarified in recent years?”
 2016 Yearbook of Jehovah’s Witnesses p.25